-A controlled rocking approach to seismic resistance was implemented into the design of the South Rangitikei Rail Bridge, Mangaweka, New Zealand in the early 1970's (Priestley et. al. 1996) and was later used as a seismic retrofit technique in the Lions' Gate Bridge located in Vancouver, British Colombia (Dowdell & Hamersley 2001) as shown in Fig. 14.
-Both bridges use steel yielding devices across the anchorage interface.
+A controlled rocking approach to seismic resistance was implemented into the design of the South Rangitikei Rail Bridge, Mangaweka, New Zealand in the early 1980's and was later used as a seismic retrofit technique in the Lions' Gate Bridge located in Vancouver, British Colombia as shown in Figure 14.
+Both bridges use steel yielding devices across the anchorage interface for added energy dissipation.